sujang958/commit-rules/README.md

 ### Types

-* feat - adding new features
+* feat - adding new features or something new
 * fix - fixing bugs
 * pkg - adding, updating or removing packages(modules) or such as configuring package manager
 * deploy - setting or changing the things related to deploying